Celebrating Thanksgiving in France as the French do not celebrate Thanksgiving even though many French settled in North America.

 The main booking telephone number for all Verjus restaurants.
 Tel.: 00 33 (0) 1 42 97 54 40

-- Harry’s New York Bar is open Sunday to Thursday noon to 2 a.m., Friday, Saturday noon to 3 a.m.
-Harry’s Bar was opened on Thanksgiving day, November 26, 1911, by a former American jockey with a New York friend.
+- Harry’s New York Bar: A historic ex-pat institution, Harry’s Bar was opened on Thanksgiving day, November 26, 1911, by a former American jockey with a New York friend.
+The bar has seen many famous faces walk through its doors, including F. Scott Fitzgerald, Jack Dempsey, and Ernest Hemingway.
 It’s a great fun place.

 Address: 5 rue Daunou, 75002 Paris, Tel.: 00 33 (0)1 42 61 71 14,